openlawlibrary/pygls/docs/source/index.rst

 pygls
 =====

-*pygls* (pronounced like “spy glass”) is generic implementation of `Language Server Protocol`_ written in Python programming language.
-It allows you to write your own `language server`_ in just few lines of code.
+`pygls`_ (pronounced like “spy glass”) is a generic implementation of the `Language Server Protocol`_ written in the Python programming language.
+It allows you to write your own `language server`_ in just a few lines of code.

 Features